pnp/pnpcore/docs/using-the-sdk/listitems-intro.md

 > - When list items are loaded in this manner SharePoint Online will only return 100 items, to get more you'll need to use a paged approach
 > - When referencing a field keep in mind that you need to use the field's `StaticName`.
 If you've created a field with name `Version Tag` then the `StaticName` will be `Version_x0020_Tag`, so you will be using `myItem["Version_x0020_Tag"]` to work with the field.
 > - When referencing a field ensure to use the correct field name casing: `version` is not the same as `Version`.
-> - Filtering on the `HasUniqueRoleAssignments` field is not allowed by SharePoint.
+> - Filtering on the `HasUniqueRoleAssignments` and `FileSystemObjectType` fields is not allowed by SharePoint.
-> - Filtering on the `FileSystemObjectType` field is not allowed by SharePoint unless it's done via one of the CAML query methods (`LoadItemsByCamlQuery` or `LoadListDataAsStream`).
-> - If you want to load 'system properties' like FileLeafRef, FileDirRef etc then these are not returned.
-See the other query options if you need these fields

 ### B. Getting list items via paging (no item limit)